Naravit Lertratkosum

-Naravit Lertratkosum (ณราวิชญ์ เลิศรัตน์โกสุมภ์; born 1 February 2001), nicknamed Pond (ปอนด์) is a Thai actor, model and singer.
-Naravit began his career after winning the "Go On Girl & Guy Star Search" in 2020, which led to an exclusive contract with GMMTV.
-He gained widespread recognition for his role as Mork in the 2021 series Fish upon the Sky (2021).
-In addition to his acting career, Naravit is also a member of the Thai boy group JASP.ER, formed by RISER MUSIC.
-The group debuted on December 21, 2024 with the digital single "Sadistic".
+Naravit Lertratkosum (ณราวิชญ์ เลิศรัตน์โกสุมภ์; born 1 February 2001), nicknamed Pond (ปอนด์), is a Thai actor singer.
+He began his career after winning the Go On Girl & Guy Star Search in 2020, which led to an exclusive contract with GMMTV.
+He gained widespread recognition for his role as Mork in the 2021 series Fish upon the Sky.
+In addition to his acting career, Naravit is a member of the Thai boy group JASP.ER, formed by Riser Music.
+The group debuted on 21 December 2024, with the digital single "Sadistic."

 Early life and education

 Naravit was born on 1 February 2001 in Bangkok, Thailand.
-He studied Biomedical Engineering at the Faculty of Engineering, King Mongkut's Institute of Technology Ladkrabang.
-In 2019, during his early college days, Naravit was named as the "Most Handsome Man" in the Faculty of Engineering and was a candidate for the "Hot Student" competition of the Ladkrabang Raja Mongkut Institute of Technology.
+He first started his studies in Biomedical Engineering, but later changed to Engineering Management and Entrepreneurship at the King Mongkut's Institute of Technology Ladkrabang.
+In 2019, during his early college days, Naravit was named the "Most Handsome Man" in the Faculty of Engineering and was a candidate for the "Hot Student" competition of the Ladkrabang Raja Mongkut Institute of Technology.

 Career

 2020–2021: Rising popularity, Fish upon the Sky

 In 2020, Naravit started his career when he won the third season of Go On Girl & Guy Star Search by Clean & Clear.
 Following his win, he signed an exclusive contract with GMMTV in the same year.
-He first appeared on television when he played Non, an extra role in the science fantasy series The Gifted: Graduation (2020).
+He first appeared on television when he played Non, an extra role in the science fiction series The Gifted: Graduation (2020).
 His part was aired after each episode, as part of the promotion for Clean & Clear.

 In 2021, he took on his first lead role in the Thai comedy series Fish upon the Sky when he played Mork, skyrocketing his career.

 2022–2023: Never Let Me Go, Our Skyy 2

 Naravit starred in the lead role as Palm in Never Let Me Go (2022), a mafia-themed series produced by GMMTV, together with Phuwin Tangsakyuen as his love interest and Wachirawit Ruangwiwat (Chimon) as his love rival.

-At the Kazz Awards 2022, Naravit was named as "Rising Male Actor of the Year" for his performance on Fish upon the Sky.
+At the Kazz Awards 2022, Naravit was named "Rising Male Actor of the Year" for his performance in Fish upon the Sky.

-In 2023, Naravit played Judo in Dirty Laundry, a mysterious lead in a thrilling money chase, and Khan in Oops!
-Mr. Superstar Hit on Me, a celebrity entangled in unexpected romance.
-Pond Naravit reprised his role as Palm in Our Skyy 2, bringing back the beloved chemistry from Never Let Me Go.
+In 2023, Naravit played Judo in Dirty Laundry, a mysterious lead in a thrilling money chase. he reprised his role as Palm in Our Skyy 2, bringing back the chemistry from Never Let Me Go.
 He also played Alan in Loneliness Society, showcasing a different side of his acting.